Beyond problems with yourself and others, society can often be aligned against you.

 - If you need emotional support, you need to find it with your friends on the inside.

-- Your letters and calls will be intercepted, but by writing you exert your will upon the world.
+- Your letters and calls will be intercepted, but writing allows you to exert your will upon the world.

 Don’t be afraid to complain to the guards about legitimate issues: